macintyrelab/CNpare/README.md

 To compile this document run knitr to html.
-Packages required to compile the Rmarkdown document include: knitr, dplyr, ggplot2, reshape2, data.table, factoextra, flexmix, NMF, stats, splitstackshape, kableExtra and magrittr.
+Packages required to compile the Rmarkdown document include: knitr, dplyr, ggplot2, reshape2, data.table, flexmix, NMF, stats, splitstackshape, kableExtra and magrittr.